5 tips for executing in cross-functional world

 In the world of tech, things change very quickly.
 If you're not joined at the hip, something can get missed and customer-facing marketing deliverables can be inconsistent if someone did 'get the memo."
 We created a war room that we'd come and go.
 Open workspaces are also effective.

-Tip #5: Continually testing, iterating, and optimizing
+Tip #5: Continually test, iterate, and optimize

-Provides best possible experience
+Provide best possible experience

 By conducting research, usability studies, and utilizing analytics, you can ensure you've covered all the bases for offering the best possible experience.